-Donald Trump's presidential campaign unveiled a new logo that resembles a swastika.
-See Example( s )
+Donald Trump's presidential campaign unveiled a new logo resembling a swastika.

 On 27 November 2015, an image purportedly showing Republican presidential candidate Donald Trump’s new campaign logo, one that drew criticism for being reminiscent of the swastika symbol of Germany’s Nazi Party, began circulating via Twitter.